cglacet/robotarium_python_simulator/README.md

 To install the simulator on macOS, it is recommended to install a package manager for easy installation.
 CVXOPT will have to be installed using PIP.

 #### Homebrew
-To use [Homebrew] (http://brew.sh) for dependency installation requires a bit of extra work due to the scipy stack not being a part of the main repository.
+To use [Homebrew](http://brew.sh) for dependency installation requires a bit of extra work due to the scipy stack not being a part of the main repository.
 You can then install the dependencies labeled above using the following work around (Requires PIP).
-A more detailed explanation can be found [here] (https://penandpants.com/2012/02/24/install-python/).
+A more detailed explanation can be found [here](https://penandpants.com/2012/02/24/install-python/).

 ```
 # Install Python (Choose Python 2.7.x or 3.5.x)